Prakash-Banjade/cloud-ide/README.md

 kubectl get svc -n ingress-nginx
 ```

+## References

+Huge thanks to [Piyush Garg](https://www.linkedin.com/in/piyushgarg195) for the idea and [Harkirat Singh](https://www.linkedin.com/in/kirat-li) for the guidance and implementation.

 ## Contributing

 Contributions are welcome.
 Please fork the repository and submit pull requests for: